B2B, C2C, G2G… cunning abbreviations, simple definitions

 E-government is the use of electronic communications devices (computers, Internet, etc) to provide public services in a country or region.

-With the modern development of the technology, it is quite logical to move some interaction with the government and state to the electronic form.
+With the modern development of technology, it is quite logical to move some interaction with the government and state to the electronic form.
 It includes the collection of taxes and duties, registration of vehicles and small and medium-sized businesses, communication with the traffic police, etc.

 Thus, there are new abbreviations and definitions: